Leadwerks/Documentation/shaderprogramming.md

 |---|---|---|---|---|---|
 | 4 | Luminance | Reflectivity | -- | -- | _alpha_* |

 If screen-space reflections are enabled *and* the material depth mask is enabled, then the following additional color attachments will also be written to.
+These are the same textures used in the GBuffer, and their values will be overwritten before screen-space reflections are rendered.

 | Index | Format | R | G | B | A |
 |---|---|---|---|---|---|
 | 5 | R10G10B10A4 | normal.x | normal.y | normal.z |  _alpha_* |
 | 6 | RGBA | occlusion | roughness | metalness |  _alpha_* |
 | 7 | R11G11B10F | albedo.r | albedo.g | albedo.b |  _alpha_* |

-Textures 5 and 6 are the color attachments 1 and 2 from the main GBuffer.
-These will only be written to when screen-space reflection is enabled.

 Although color attachments 0 and 3 do not store an alpha component, the alpha value should still be written by the shader for blending to work correctly.